JosephYusufov/Chariot/README.md

 ---
 ### Description
+Chariot is an interactive itinerary generator that leverages the power of existing mapping utilities to generate an itinerary for its user, facilitating an efficient, convenient, and almost entirely hands-off approach to its users.

-Generate a detailed itinerary given the user’s location, preference, and amount of time available.
+Chariot allows its user to generate a detailed itinerary given the user’s location, preference, and amount of time available.
 This itinerary will lead the user on a path to see relevant events, landmarks, and other establishments of interest within the given parameters.

 ### Usage:
 **NOTE:** Python3 is required to use Chariot.